 - Giving effective breaths using mouth-to-mouth or a mask

 - When and how to help someone who’s choking

 During the in-person CPR Skills Session, the instructor will review the cardiac arrest algorithm and give participants an opportunity to practice their CPR and AED skills before being tested on a cardiac arrest scenario.

-A traditional, in-person classroom version of this course is also available.
-You may enroll to take the course in our classroom, or we can provide a private individual or group class at your location.
-Click here for in-person American Heart Association Heartsaver CPR AED.
+We also offer the in-person, instructor-led American Heart Association Heartsaver CPR AED version of this class.
+You may enroll to take the course in our classroom, or we can provide a private individual or group class at your home or business.

 There is no minimum age requirement for this class.
 In fact, the AHA states, “The ability to perform CPR is based more on body strength than age.
 Studies have shown that children as young as nine years old can learn and retain CPR skills.”
 This 2009 study published in the Critical Care journal concludes, “Students as young as 9 years are able to successfully and effectively learn basic life support skills including AED deployment, correct recovery position and emergency calling.”